sarahsweat/sarahsweat/README.md

 ### `yarn deploy`

 Will deploy gh-pages branch to github pages.
 Once deployed, you need to update the custom domain to www.sarahsweat.com on github settings.
-Ensure that the correct doomain is specified in github settings for this repo.
+Ensure that the correct domain is specified in github settings for this repo.

 ## Learn More